 Hungry For Change

-HUNGRY FOR CHANGE, the latest 'Food Matters' film, exposes shocking secrets the diet, weight loss and food industry don't want you to know about.
-Deceptive strategies designed to keep you craving more and more.
+HUNGRY FOR CHANGE, the second 'Food Matters' film, exposes shocking secrets the diet, weight loss, and food industry don't want you to know about including deceptive strategies designed to keep you craving more and more.
 Could the foods we are eating actually be keeping us stuck in the diet trap?Read More

 1. West J Med.
 1992 Nov; 157(5): 544–553.

 3. Cuciureanu, Magda & Vink, Robert.
 Magnesium and stress.
 Magnesium in the Central Nervous System.
 2011; 251-268.